zio/zio/docs/datatypes/contextual/zlayer.md

 ## Layer Memoization

-One important feature of `ZIO` layers is that they are acquired in parallel wherever possible, and they are shared.
+One important feature of `ZIO` layers is that **they are shared by default**, meaning that if the same layer is used twice, the layer will only be allocated a single time.

 For every layer in our dependency graph, there is only one instance of it that is shared between all the layers that depend on it.

 If we don't want to share a module, we should create a fresh, non-shared version of it through `ZLayer#fresh`.